-- Referrals are reviewed by the Intake Coordinator in collaboration with the Clinical and Education Directors. - Contact is made with the referring public school administrator or referral source. - Contact is made with the parent/guardian and/or collateral service providers to explore an interest in the program. - A tour and interview at Granite Academy are scheduled for parent/guardian, student, and sending school district representative. - Granite Academy may request to observe referred students at their current school placement.
-Students will be assigned a student ambassador to support student success. - Parents/guardians or the referring school system may request to observe Granite Academy classrooms, etc. - Parents/guardians and the referring school system are provided information about Granite Academy services and a copy of the Granite Academy Handbook. - The parent/guardian and student are provided with information on Granite Academy's Therapeutic Response System as well as the Policies and Procedures. - After the intake interview, the Intake Coordinator has a follow-up telephone discussion with parents/guardians/ collateral agencies pertaining to enrollment candidacy. - Acceptance to Granite Academy is confirmed by telephone/email with the parent/guardian and referring public school. - Prior to enrollment, all required documentation must be submitted including the PL 1 form and consents and releases for outside providers (examples include Community Health Providers, Primary Care Physician, Psychiatrist, and other involved agencies.) - During the intake, parents are asked to join the Granite Academy Parent Advisory Group.
+- Referrals are reviewed by the Intake Coordinator in collaboration with the Clinical and Education Directors. - Contact is made with the referring public school administrator or referral source. - Contact is made with the guardian/caretaker and/or collateral service providers to explore an interest in the program. - A tour and interview at Granite Academy are scheduled for guardian/caretaker, student, and sending school district representative. - Granite Academy may request to observe referred students at their current school placement.
+Students may also request to observe/be requested to be observed in the Granite setting and will be assigned a student ambassador to support student success. - Guardian/caretaker, or the referring school system, may request to observe Granite Academy classrooms, etc. - Guardian/caretaker and the referring school system are provided information about Granite Academy services and a copy of the Granite Academy Handbook. - The guardian/caretaker and student are provided with information on Granite Academy's Therapeutic Response System as well as the Policies and Procedures. - After the intake interview, the Intake Coordinator has a follow-up telephone discussion with guardian/caretaker and collateral agencies pertaining to enrollment candidacy. - Acceptance to Granite Academy is confirmed by telephone/email with the guardian/caretaker and referring public school. - Prior to enrollment, all required documentation must be submitted including the PL 1 form and consents and releases for outside providers (examples include Community Health Providers, Primary Care Physician, Psychiatrist, and other involved agencies.) - During the intake, guardians/caregivers are asked to join the Granite Academy Parent Advisory Group.
 This group advises school administration on matters that pertain to the education and health and safety of the students.